One-page vs. Multi-step Checkout: Which to Use When?

 Digital Products

-One-page checkout is particularly useful for digital products because there is usually less information required from the customer.
+One-page checkout works well for digital products because it usually requires less information from the customer.
 For instance, you will not need a shipping address or shipping method.

 Repeat Customers